FantiGA/ticf-ic.com/README.md

 ## Multi-language Support

-The project supports multiple languages using `i18next` and `react-i18next`.
-The translation files are located in the `src/locales` directory.
+The project supports multiple languages using `next-intl`.
+The translation files are located in the `locales` directory.
 To add or modify translations, update the corresponding JSON files:

 - `en.json`: English translations
 - `ja.json`: Japanese translations